-One Incident occurred during the October 2024 audit period.
-During rough sea conditions the chains from the one side of four of Lagoon Aqua farm's lines came loose from their mooring blocks (IR - Oct 20-01).
-The toplines were removed from the water and repairs are currently underway.
+One incident occurred during the October 2024 audit period.
+During rough sea conditions, the chains on one side of four lines in Big Bay came loose from their mooring blocks (IR - Oct 24-01).
+The toplines were removed from the water, and repairs are currently underway.